 Due to the COVID-19 pandemic, this course will be facilitated online using a mixture of daily live-sessions and guided tasks to be completed.

 We will be walking, sharing, tracing, playing and developing strategies to see the city anew.
 Through set tasks, inspiration from other artists and exercises, we will work on finding modes of being and performing in the city.
 For the online version of the workshop, we would offer an online warm-up group followed by daily practical tasks and ask the participants to collect images, text, and feedback that we can all share with each other.
 Apart from practical tasks, we shall be sharing links to artists and collectives working with urban intervention in a wide variety of ways, many of which we will then also practically explore and feedback on.

 Please consider that even though this might be an online course, we are planning to set tasks outside, so be prepared to spend several hours a day in the fresh air in summer (get sunscreen, water, and a hat if necessary).

 Berlin residence is preferable but if you live in another city and would like to participate in the course, please get in touch with us.
 We will try to figure out whether it is possible to follow the course from your location.

 English.
 Both lecturers also speak fluent German.

 The British artists Sophia New and Daniel Belasco Rogers have been based in Berlin since 2001 and working together under the name plan b since 2002.
-Our work crosses the boundaries between visual art, new media, performance, installation and socially engaged practice.
+Their work crosses the boundaries between visual art, new media, performance, installation, and socially engaged practice.
 It has been shown in festivals, exhibitions, theatres and on the streets of many different cities.
-We consider what we do to be site specific and relationship specific.
-Alongside participatory and performative projects we also have developed strategies to share our practice in educational contexts on a number of different courses in Germany and abroad.
+They consider what they do to be site specific and relationship specific.
+Alongside participatory and performative projects they also have developed strategies to share their practice in educational contexts on a number of different courses in Germany and abroad.

 Daniel Belasco Rogers und Sophia New